The Ultimate Guide to Creating a Sales Dashboard

 This dashboard shows how your sales reps and teams are performing against their quotas and goals, as well as how they rank among each other.

 You can use this dashboard to motivate and reward your top performers, identify and coach your low performers, and foster healthy competition among your sales force.
 It also lets you track how your reps and teams perform by product, region, customer, or any other parameter.
-The gamification aspect of this particular tool can be an excellent method for encouraging team members to supercharge their efforts and exceed their targets.

 So, a sales leaderboard dashboard helps manage your sales talent and increase their productivity and efficiency.

-The executive sales dashboard is intended for high-level execs and offers them a detailed overview of key sales performance indicators and trends at a
+The executive sales dashboard is intended for high-level execs and offers them a detailed overview of key sales performance indicators and trends at a glance.

 Senior sales managers can use this dashboard to present their overall sales results and progress to organization leaders and stakeholders.
-It’s also possible to see how their KPIs compare to their benchmarks, targets, expectations, as well as, industry standards and best practices.
+It’s also possible to see how their KPIs compare to their benchmarks, targets, expectations, as well as industry standards and best practices.

 This dashboard is useful for creating sales manager reports and demonstrating the entire sales team’s value and impact on the organization.

-This type of sales dashboard shows how many deals each team member has won and lost in a given period and the reasons and factors behind these outcomes.
 For example, you can identify whether a loss was influenced by the price, product quality, or competitors’ offers.
-Similarly, analyzing wins can pinpoint best practices, a compelling value proposition, or a well-thought-of negotiation strategy.
+Similarly, analyzing wins can pinpoint best practices, a compelling value proposition, or a well-thought-out negotiation strategy.

-Thanks to all these insights derived from these successes and failures you can improve your team’s sales performance.
+Thanks to all these insights derived from these successes and failures, you can improve your team’s sales performance.

-Equipping sales reps with a dashboard they can use to monitor personal performance goes a long way.
 This dashboard features sales reports on crucial metrics such as scheduled meetings, active opportunities, count of deals in their funnel, projected revenue, and any other performance measures your team relies on.

 This way, they will be able to draw some conclusions about their performance, spot what they’re doing well, and where they have room for improvement.